davidthings/hdelk/docs/top.md

     hdelk.layout( simple_graph, "simple_diagram" );
 </script>
 ```
 While this is very far from Verilog or VHDL, you can see that the structure is set out in relatively simple JSON, with no hints as to how it should appear.
-ElkJS (nee Elk) does all the layout work automatically for us.
+HDElk does all the layout work automatically for us, finally adding the SVG into the web page `<div>`

+We'll cover this much more in the [Tutorial]({{site.baseurl}}/tutorial) but for now there are two main features to point out:

-`children` is an array of nodes, which may have ports and may describe other things that modify the node's appearance or behavior, like labels, highlighting and so on.
+- `children` is an array of nodes, which may have ports and may describe other things that modify the node's appearance or behavior, like labels, highlighting and so on.

-`edges` is an array of connections between child nodes, where each edge describes its start and end point, whether it's a bus or not and whether it is highlighted.
+- `edges` is an array of connections between child nodes, where each edge describes its start and end point, whether it's a bus or not and whether it is highlighted.

 For completeness, somewhere the following library files need to be loaded